JaySLee/covid/README.md

 ![](https://latex.codecogs.com/svg.latex?p_\text{C}\&space;=\&space;(1-(1-p_\text{C1})^k)) ... where ![](https://latex.codecogs.com/svg.latex?k) is number of people I run into.
    - The inner part of the equation represents the chances of never running into covid -- after running into ![](https://latex.codecogs.com/svg.latex?k) people -- and having it be transmitted.
 The more enumerated version of this where I consider tramission probability for every ![](https://latex.codecogs.com/svg.latex?k) contact, i.e. chances with 1 contact, chances with 2 contacts, etc. ends up being equal to the above equation (math is funny!).

-8. [Aside:]{.ul} let's see what the avg number of contacts across NL would be then:
+8. <ins>Aside:</ins> let's see what the avg number of contacts across NL would be then:
 ![](https://latex.codecogs.com/svg.latex?(n_\text{pop}\&space;-\&space;n_\text{c})(1-(1-p_\text{C})^a)\&space;=\&space;2n_\text{C}) ... where ![](https://latex.codecogs.com/svg.latex?a) is avg number of daily social contacts (avged across all of NL) and ![](https://latex.codecogs.com/svg.latex?2n_C) is est. of newly infected daily people (2x b/c of unreported)
 This gives us an average number of contacts (for all in NL):
 ![](https://latex.codecogs.com/svg.latex?a\approx2) ... which seems to be a reasonable avg.